godotengine/godot-docs/tutorials/optimization/batching.rst

 Appendix
 ~~~~~~~~

-Batched Primitives
+Batched primitives
 ^^^^^^^^^^^^^^^^^^

-Note that not all primitives can be batched, and batching is not guaranteed,
+Not all primitives can be batched.
+Batching is not guaranteed either,
-especially with primitives using an anti-aliased border.
+especially with primitives using an antialiased border.
 The following
 primitive types are currently available:

 - RECT